rikZerac/gradle-hello-world/README.md

     `<CONTAINER_ID>` is printed on shell stdout by the previous `docker run` command

-5. **login and follow the initial setup** steps proposed by Jenkins GUI, *installing the suggested set of plugins*. this includes the declarative pipeline plugins required to parse and execute the `Jenkinsfile` of the project
+5. **login and follow the initial setup**: Choose *Select plugins to install* and select *None* tab and click the install button(plugins are preinstalled in the Docker image).

 6. **create a new *Multibranch Pipeline* job** by clicking on `New Item` entry on the left menu of Jenkins dashboard and setting
 [https://github.com/rikZerac/gradle-hello-world.git](https://github.com/rikZerac/gradle-hello-world.git) as GitHub branch source